Hideki Yukawa: Career and research

-In 1929, Ogawa graduated from Kyoto Imperial University, where he was a lecturer from 1932 to 1939.
-During this period, he was interested in theoretical physics, particularly in the theory of elementary particles.

-In 1932, Ogawa married Sumi Yukawa (スミ).
-In accordance with Japanese customs (see mukoyoshi), since he came from a family with many sons but his father-in-law Genyo had none, he was adopted by Genyo and changed his family name from Ogawa to Yukawa.
-The couple had two sons, Harumi and Takaaki.
-In 1933, he became Lecturer and Assistant Professor of Physics at Osaka Imperial University.

 In 1935, Yukawa published his theory of mesons, which explained the interaction between protons and neutrons at Osaka Imperial University, and was a major influence on research into elementary particles.

-In 1938, Yukawa received a doctorate from Osaka Imperial University for his predictions regarding the existence of mesons and his theoretical work on the nature of nuclear forces.
+In 1938, Yukawa received his Ph.D. from Osaka Imperial University for his predictions regarding the existence of mesons and his theoretical work on the nature of nuclear forces.
 These research achievements were the reason he was later awarded the Nobel Prize in Physics.

 In 1939, Yukawa was appointed Professor of Theoretical Physics at Kyoto Imperial University.
-The following year, he won the Imperial Prize of the Japan Academy, and in 1943 the Decoration of Cultural Merit from the Japanese government.
-In 1949, he became a visiting professor at Columbia University, the same year he received the Nobel Prize in Physics, after the discovery by Cecil Powell, Giuseppe Occhialini, and César Lattes of Yukawa's predicted pi meson in 1947.
+In 1948, he became a visiting professor at the Institute for Advanced Study, and at Columbia University the following year.

+In 1949, Yukawa received the Nobel Prize in Physics, after the discovery by Cecil Powell, Giuseppe Occhialini, and César Lattes of Yukawa's predicted pi meson in 1947.
 Yukawa also worked on the theory of K-capture, in which a low energy electron is absorbed by the nucleus, after its initial prediction by G. C. Wick.